ggkiokas/ParallelBehaveAllureFlow/README.md

     PATHS: '["backend/behave","frontend/selenium_wd/behave/app2/myfeaturefile.feature"]'
     PYTHON_VERSION: "3.9"
     DB_PORT: "5430"
+    DB_INSTANCE: "project:region:instance"

+    #optional inputs
+    RETRIES_NUM: 3  #  Number of retries for failed tests.
+Default is 3.
+    SCREENSHOTS_PATH: 'screenshots/'  # Path to save screenshots of failed tests.
+Default is 'screenshots/'.
 ```
 ENV_VARS allows you to define environment variables that will be used in your test execution environment.